Liminal BioSciences Inc. (NASDAQ:LMNL) Short Interest Update

-Liminal BioSciences Inc. (NASDAQ:LMNL) was the recipient of a large decrease in short interest in the month of July.
-As of July 30th, there was short interest totalling 331,800 shares, a decrease of 15.7% from the July 15th total of 393,700 shares.
-Currently, 4.2% of the company’s stock are sold short.
-Based on an average trading volume of 1,660,000 shares, the short-interest ratio is currently 0.2 days.
+Liminal BioSciences Inc. (NASDAQ:LMNL) was the target of a large increase in short interest in August.
+As of August 13th, there was short interest totalling 859,900 shares, an increase of 159.2% from the July 29th total of 331,800 shares.
+Based on an average trading volume of 1,680,000 shares, the days-to-cover ratio is currently 0.5 days.
+Approximately 11.0% of the shares of the stock are short sold.

+Liminal BioSciences (NASDAQ:LMNL) last released its earnings results on Sunday, August 15th.
+The company reported ($1.07) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.53) by ($0.54).
+Liminal BioSciences had a negative return on equity of 457.84% and a negative net margin of 6,157.81%.
+On average, research analysts forecast that Liminal BioSciences will post -0.3 earnings per share for the current fiscal year.

 A hedge fund recently raised its stake in Liminal BioSciences stock.
-Morgan Stanley boosted its holdings in Liminal BioSciences Inc. (NASDAQ:LMNL) by 145.4% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 21,641 shares of the company’s stock after acquiring an additional 12,824 shares during the quarter.
-Morgan Stanley owned 0.07% of Liminal BioSciences worth $84,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 0.25% of the company’s stock.
+Morgan Stanley grew its holdings in Liminal BioSciences Inc. (NASDAQ:LMNL) by 145.4% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 21,641 shares of the company’s stock after purchasing an additional 12,824 shares during the quarter.
+Morgan Stanley owned about 0.07% of Liminal BioSciences worth $84,000 as of its most recent SEC filing.
+0.25% of the stock is owned by institutional investors.

-LMNL has been the topic of a number of research analyst reports.
-HC Wainwright downgraded Liminal BioSciences from a “buy” rating to a “neutral” rating in a report on Thursday, June 24th.
-Piper Sandler downgraded Liminal BioSciences from an “overweight” rating to a “neutral” rating and reduced their target price for the stock from $22.00 to $4.50 in a report on Tuesday, June 1st.
-Finally, Zacks Investment Research upgraded Liminal BioSciences from a “hold” rating to a “buy” rating and set a $2.50 target price on the stock in a report on Thursday.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and one has given a buy rating to the company’s stock.
-Liminal BioSciences has an average rating of “Hold” and an average price target of $6.00.

-Liminal BioSciences (NASDAQ:LMNL) last issued its quarterly earnings results on Sunday, August 15th.
-The company reported ($1.07) EPS for the quarter, missing analysts’ consensus estimates of ($0.53) by ($0.54).
-Liminal BioSciences had a negative return on equity of 636.15% and a negative net margin of 6,157.81%.
-As a group, sell-side analysts forecast that Liminal BioSciences will post -0.31 EPS for the current fiscal year.

 About Liminal BioSciences